ElvinShalmiev/BookHubLibrary-ReactProjectJsx/README.md

-BookHub App Library
+# BookHub App Library

-BookHub library is a simple and user-friendly web application platform,allows users to find and save their favorite books and view information about them.
+BookHub library is a simple and user-friendly web application platform, allows users to find and save their favorite books and view information about them.
 With a vast collection of books, users can find any book they want and save it for later.

-Features:
+## Features:

 Search books by scrolling
 View book details and information